Non Fiction Authors AssociationJanice Ellis – Award-Winning Author and Columnist

 Janice Ellis Addresses Political, Racial, Educational, Socioeconomic News and Issues

-Janice S. Ellis is an award-winning author of five books and has been a columnist for nearly four decades.
-She has written columns throughout her career for newspapers, radio, and now online about education, politics, race, and socio-economics.
+Janice S. Ellis is an award-winning author of six books and has been a columnist for nearly five decades.
+She has written columns throughout her career for newspapers, radio, and online on education, politics, race, and socioeconomic issues.
+Her columns currently appear in publications across the United States and internationally.

 In the new edition of her book, From Liberty to Magnolia: In Search of the American Dream (2023), Ellis chronicles the conditions and forces that shaped her life and works.
 The book is written for girls and women who seek to discover their purpose in life, their role in society, and dare not let any obstacle stop them from realizing their quest, their dream—no matter the place of their birth, socioeconomic status, or station in life.